lcpilling/twistR/README.md

 * For a continuous analysis, the `Est` is the difference in outcome (units) between the genotype groups.
 * For a time-to-event (Aalen) analysis, the `Est` is the difference in number of events per person year between the genotype groups.

-To understand the best model the user needs to consider the context of the specific treatment and population.
+To understand which estimate is best to use, the user needs to consider the following:
+* the context of the specific treatment and population,
+* the assumptions tested by each model,
+* whether a combination of estimates (such as the MR and RGMTE estimates) is optimum.

 It is not so simple as to just use the Robust GMTE (RGMTE) estimate, for example.
+For this reason we do not automatically give a recommendation when the functions are executed.
+For the combined estimated, the `Combine?` column simply reports whether the p-value for the Q-statistic (`Qp`) is >0.05 i.e. the estimates do not significantly differ.
+This does not necesssarily mean it is the best choice.
+For futher information on the assumptions tested and decision framework please see the published manuscript (open access in PLOS Genetics).